hardy369/qubit_mapping/README.md

 This file implements the initial qubit mapping algorithm, which includes the expansion from the center of the interaction graph.

 ### **dl_dm.py**

-This file prints the dependency list and distance matrix
+This file prints the Dependence list and Distance matrix

 ---

 ## **How the Code Works**